 This guide covers the major pregnancy milestones to help you prepare for having a baby, with information about scans and choosing where to give birth.

 As your pregnancy progresses it is always worth planning ahead to help the birth of your little one run as smoothly as possible.
-Below you will find out what appointments you should have and when, your maternity rights at work and when to buy those baby essentials.
+It’s important to know what appointments you should have and when, your maternity rights at work and when to buy those baby essentials.

 4 weeks pregnant: first steps

 So you’re having a baby – the adventure starts here.
-In this first month, if you've only found out you’re pregnant through a home pregnancy test, make an appointment with your GP for a check-up as soon as you can.
-At this stage of pregnancy, a doctor can give you nutritional advice and get you started on your journey through antenatal care.
+In this first month, if you’ve only found out you’re pregnant through a home pregnancy test, make an appointment with your GP for a check-up as soon as you can.
+At this stage, a doctor can give you nutritional advice and get you started on your journey through antenatal care.

 8 weeks pregnant: the booking appointment

 Between 8-12 weeks of pregnancy you will have a ‘booking appointment’ with a midwife or doctor.
 This is your first official antenatal appointment and allows the midwife or doctor to collect important information about you.
 If you haven’t arranged an appointment yet contact your GP and ask them to do it for you, or read more about booking your antenatal care.
 You may also be offered an ultrasound scan at this appointment.

 Your first check-up is a great time to ask questions about anything you may be unsure of, and it’s a good chance to start thinking about where you want to give birth.
 Use our Birth Choice tool to compare your options and watch our videos to hear mums share their experiences of giving birth at home, in a labour ward and in a birth centre.